foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 Once your module is hosted and installable, you may choose to submit it to Foundry for review and potential listing in their index, which would give it a package page on [foundryvtt.com](https://foundryvtt.com) and make it available to be found via search in Foundry Setup.

 <a id="H1" href="#H1">H1:</a> To submit your module for review, go to [foundryvtt.com/creators/submit/](https://foundryvtt.com/creators/submit/), and fill out the form.
 Your `Package URL` is your GitHub repository's base URL, from step [C5](#C5).

+<a id="H2" href="#H2">H2:</a> Once your module has been approved, and you've got a package page for your module on the Foundry site, you can create a release for it there.
+Publishing a Foundry release puts your module into the searchable Foundry ecosystem, letting it be found and installed by users in Setup.

+While logged in as yourself on the Foundry site, go to your [Authored Packages](https://foundryvtt.com/me/packages) page, and hit the `Edit` link for your module.

+<a id="H3" href="#H3">H3:</a> Fill out the `Description` field if you haven't already, to give users context for what your module does.

+<a id="H4" href="#H4">H4:</a> At the bottom of the page, on the right side, hit the `+ Add` button to add a new release.

+<a id="H5" href="#H5">H5:</a> Fill in the fields as follows:
+- **Version Number:** Enter exactly the same number as the `tag` you used for this release on GitHub (so, `1.0.0` if following this guide).
+Do not use a `v` here (or anywhere).
+- **Package Manifest URL:** The same link we copied in [F7](#F7) — right-click the `module.json` asset attached to the release > Copy Link Address.
+- **Release Notes URL:** Typically this will just be the GitHub page for this specific release — the page you're taken to immediately after publishing the release.
+In the case of our example here, `https://github.com/my-user/my-module/releases/tag/1.0.0`
+- **Minimum Core Version:** The absolute minimum core Foundry version that is required to install your module.
+If you're unsure about this, use the whole number of the version you built the module with.
+So, if you're currently running `12.331`, for example, enter `12` here.
+- **Verified Core Version:** The specific version of core Foundry that you have verified your module works with, for sure.
+If it runs on `12.331`, enter `12.331` here.
+If your module is fairly straightfoward, or is just compendium packs, you can be more broad here and just enter `12`.
+- **Maximum Core Version:** Leave this field blank, *unless* you have tested your module in newer versions of core Foundry and you know that it doesn't function there.

 # I. Updating Your Module